 Learn everything you need to know to start investing – download our investing eBook for free when you sign up for our money and finance newsletter.

 If you start young and invest in the right places, you can potentially become a millionaire on as little as $10 a day.
 Don’t put off investing until you’re older or earning more money.
-Start now so you can build wealth over time and enjoy your retirement someday.
+Also don’t succumb to “get rich quick” schemes that typically prey on people who’re exploring ways of “how to become a millionaire in 5 years or sooner.”
+Instead, be patient, do your research to pick the right investment vehicle, and allow time for your money to grow.
+Above all, start now so you can build wealth over time and enjoy your retirement someday.

 * Find out more about investment rates: